Loara/Meucci/README.md

 ## Errors in the manual

-Instead of what I wrote in the manual, you can't compile sources with `mecc`, but you have to use `java -jar Meucci.jar option_number sources...`
+Instead of what I wrote in the manual, you can't compile sources with `mecc`, but you have to use `java -jar Meucci.jar [options] sources...`.
+Type `java -jar Meucci.jar` to get all the options currently available.

 ## Installation